Cyber-Scythe/_Connexion_/resources/design-document.md

 ## 6.8 Delete Messages Endpoint

 * Accepts `PUT` request to `users/:id/inbox`
-* Accepts message IDs of messages to delete, returns updated list of messages
+* Accepts list of message IDs to delete, returns updated list of messages
 * If a message ID is not found, will throw `MessageNotFoundException`

 ![Client sends submit playlist update form to Website Playlist page.
 Website